 St. Augustine is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 14,243 people and 21 constituent neighborhoods, St. Augustine is the 171st largest community in Florida.
-St. Augustine has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+St. Augustine has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Housing costs in St. Augustine are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Florida.